 Despite the Department investing a considerable amount of money in the Private Cloud, it still has finite limits, especially virtualization hosts to run all your cloud VMs and storage to store their disk images on.
 As a result, it is possible to overload the cloud and make it run slowly for everybody (please try not to!).

-Please visit this web page for details on how to use the Doc Cloud service.
+Please visit this web page for instructons and documentation about how to use the Doc Cloud service.

 OFF-SITE NETWORK ACCESS